Michael Roberts #

 Away from the office, Michael enjoys motorcycling, walking, music, art, travelling, and being with his family.

 Michael is one of the IAM Top 1000 patent attorneys.

-Michael is the main contact for plant variety and national listing work undertaken by Reddie & Grose LLP.
+Michael is the main contact for plant variety and national listing work undertaken by Reddie & Grose.
 The plant variety work includes filing and prosecuting Community Plant Variety Right applications for international clients, and advising on post-grant issues and third party rights.